Philip1806/blublog/README.md

 composer require blublog/blublog
 ```

-2. In app.php from config folder add this in providers if it's not there:
+- Make sure in app.php from config folder, under providers this is there:

 ```
 Blublog\Blublog\BlublogServiceProvider::class,
 ```

-3. login into your app without going to the blog.
-Run these one by one:
+3. login into your app without going to the blog and run this:

 ```
-php artisan migrate
-php artisan vendor:publish --provider="Blublog\Blublog\BlublogServiceProvider"
-php artisan blublog:setup
+php artisan blublog:install
 ```

+You will be ask if you want express install.
+Unless you get errors, you should use express install.

 4. Cool.
 Everything except uploading/deleting files should work.
    You need to add this in filesystems.php from config folder: